 One of Azariah's greatest victories was over the cities of Gath and Ashdod.
 He not only overcame the enemy but also tore down both of the cities' walls.
 In order to secure his control of the area he also constructed garrisons scattered throughout Philistine territory.

 Judah invaded again!

-The kingdom of Judah, during Ahaz's reign (735 to 715), becomes preoccupied with military threats coming from Israel, the Edomites, the Syrians and others.
+The Jews, during Ahaz's reign (735 to 715), becomes preoccupied with military threats coming from Israel, the Edomites, the Syrians and others.
 The Philistines, taking advantage of Judah's distractions, launch an invasion of its southern territory.
 They capture the cities of Beth-shemesh, Gizmo, Soco and several others, repopulating them with their own people.

 701 - 686